 This was the best $1 we spent all weekend!
 Seriously!
 And no one minds if you’re an adult on these two iconic rides, so why not?
 But please bring cash and double-check the hours during the weekend you’ll be visiting as seasonal hours may vary.
 Or rent each location for two-hours for a private function.

 126 Broad River Drive, Shelby – Website

 Whether you enjoy a leisurely hike, walk, run, bike ride, or even a horse ride, the trails at Broad River Greenway offer many options.
 During the summer, paddlers can launch from this area as well.
-For us, it was a great way to stretch our legs after the three-and-a-half hour drive from Durham.
+For us, it was a great way to stretch our legs after the three-and-a-half-hour drive from Durham.

-TWIN TRESTLES TRAILHEAD IN SHLEBY, NC
+TWIN TRESTLES TRAILHEAD IN SHELBY, NC

 940 West Grover Street, Shelby – Website

 This nice and shady trail in town is an easy two-mile hike.
-Between concrete, dirt trails or suspension bridges, this trails offers something for those of us who want to move without being too strenuous.
+Between concrete, dirt trails or suspension bridges, this trail offers something for those of us who want to move without being too strenuous.
 Unfortunately, the downpour we experienced prevented us from going out on the trail itself.
-This would be another great way to stretch your legs after a drive, or a way to burn off all the barbecue you’ll be eating!
+This would be another great way to stretch your legs after a drive or a way to burn off all the barbecue you’ll be eating!

 THE PINNACLE AT CROWDERS’ MOUNTAIN STATE PARK

 522 Park Office Lane, Kings Mountain – Website

 Looking for spectacular views of the area?
 Plan on a two-hour hike up the Pinnacle Trail at Crowders’ Mountain State Park.
 Casual hikers are warned that the last bit of the trail is pretty steep and difficult.
 But the views!
 Unfortunately, during our weekend, we had planned on hiking Sunday morning and woke up to a torrential downpour.
 Next time!